rainforestapp/guard-resque/README.md

 Ideas for this gem came from [Guard::WEBrick](http://github.com/fnichol/guard-webrick).

-## Guard::Resque Authors
+### Guard::Resque Authors

 [Jacques Crocker](https://github.com/railsjedi) hacked this together from the `guard-delayed` gem for use with Resque.
 All credit go to the original authors though.
-Jacques just search/replaced and tweaked a few things, I've [ukd1](https://github.com/ukd1) only fixed a few issues that have cropped up recently that were annoying and unfixed.
+Jacques just search/replaced and tweaked a few things.

+I've ([ukd1](https://github.com/ukd1)) only fixed a few issues that have cropped up recently that were annoying and unfixed.